 What is NOT eligible:

 - Chinese-built EVs are excluded from the program as of late 2024.
-This includes vehicles manufactured in China regardless of brand — BYD, NIO, XPeng, Zeekr, MG (when SAIC-built), and the Polestar 2 (Volvo-Geely China-built).
+This includes vehicles manufactured in China regardless of brand, BYD, NIO, XPeng, Zeekr, MG (when SAIC-built), and the Polestar 2 (Volvo-Geely China-built).
 The Polestar 3 (Charleston, South Carolina) and Polestar 4 (Renault Korea) are eligible.

 - Used vehicles.

-- Vehicles purchased from non-participating dealers (rare but happens — confirm before signing).
+- Vehicles purchased from non-participating dealers (rare but happens, confirm before signing).

 - Vehicles registered outside Canada.

-Provincial Programs — The Complete 2026 Map
+Provincial Programs, The Complete 2026 Map

 Each province operates its own program with separate eligibility, amounts, and application processes.
 The provincial map is summarized here and detailed in each provincial guide.

-- New BEV: up to $7,000.
+- New BEV: up to $2,000.

-- Used BEV from a Quebec dealer: up to $3,500 (the only major used-EV rebate among the big provinces).
+- Used BEV from a Quebec dealer: up to $1,000.

 - Home Level 2 charger: up to $600 (often stacks with utility programs).

-Vehicle price cap: base MSRP under $65,000 CAD.
+Vehicle price cap: MSRP under $65,000 CAD.

-Stacking with federal iZEV: yes.
-Maximum stacked savings on a new BEV: $5,000 + $7,000 = $12,000.
+Stacking with federal EVAP: yes.
+Maximum stacked savings on a new BEV: $5,000 + $2,000 = $7,000.

-Full Quebec detail: the Roulez Vert provincial guide.
+Full Quebec detail: the Roulez vert provincial guide.

-- Home Level 2 charger: up to $350.
+- Home Level 2 charger: BC Hydro still offers up to $350.

 Full BC detail: the CleanBC Go Electric guide.

-Atlantic Provinces — Nova Scotia, New Brunswick, Newfoundland, PEI
+Atlantic Provinces, Nova Scotia, New Brunswick, Newfoundland, PEI

-- Prince Edward Island (detail): up to $5,750 new BEV — by percentage of base price the most generous Atlantic offer.
-Includes battery and charger rebates.
+- Prince Edward Island (detail): up to $4,000 new BEV / $2,000 new PHEV (revised down from $5,750 in June 2025; Tesla excluded).
+Still the most generous active Atlantic offer.

-Maximum stacked savings in Atlantic Canada: Federal $5,000 + PEI $5,750 = $10,750.
-The PEI rebate is generally the highest-leverage in this region.
+Maximum stacked savings in Atlantic Canada: Federal $5,000 + PEI $4,000 = $9,000.

-Prairie Provinces — Manitoba, Saskatchewan
+Prairie Provinces, Manitoba, Saskatchewan

-- Saskatchewan (detail): no current provincial BEV rebate.
+- Saskatchewan (detail): no provincial EV rebate.
 Federal $5,000 only.
 SaskPower offers small rebates ($200-$500) on Level 2 chargers.

 Alberta